Taganrog

 Saint Trinity Fortress and Seaport of Taganrog (17th century)

 In 1700-1711, the Azov Sea Navy was the guardian of Russia's Southern frontiers.
 But in 1710 Turkey unleashed a new war against Russia.
-Russian troops commanded by Peter the Great were surrounded by superior Turkish forces near Prut River.
-The Russian tsar had to sign a treaty returning Azov to Turkey and destroying Taganrog.
+Russian troops commanded by Boris Sheremetev were surrounded by superior Turkish forces near Prut River.
+The Russian tsar had to sign a treaty stipulating the return of Azov to Turkey and destruction of Taganrog.
 On September 19, 1711 by the order of Peter the Great, Taganrog was demolished and in February 1712 Russian troops left the town.
 For fifty years the seaport, fortress and town laid in ruins.

 Peter The Great